• Home

 Headlines and Thumbnails That Drive Clicks

 Headlines and thumbnails account for most of the CTR variance in native advertising, according to Marketing LTB.
-Specifically, editorial-style headlines that promise useful information outperform promotional copy.
+Editorial-style headlines that promise useful information outperform promotional copy.
 Instead of writing “Buy Our Token Now,” try something like “How DeFi Staking Rewards Work in 2026.”
 Similarly, thumbnails that feel authentic and match the publisher’s visual style consistently beat polished, ad-like graphics.

 Content Quality and Landing Pages

 The click is only the beginning.
 Campaigns that link to educational landing pages with 800 to 1,500 words of content perform better for high-consideration products, according to Marketing LTB.
-Therefore, your landing page should match the editorial tone of the ad itself.
+Your landing page should match the editorial tone of the ad itself.
 Additionally, native video content that opens with a strong problem or benefit hook achieves higher completion and conversion rates than videos that lead with branding.

 Native Ads for Crypto and Web3 Projects